visgl/deck.gl/docs/performance.md

 - Native 64 bit computations are ~4 times slower than 32 bit computations
 - Emulated 64 bit computations are ~10 times slower than 32 bit computations

+Since WebGL does not expose native 64 bit floating point support to shaders, deck.gl uses emulated 64 bit floating point in its 64 bit shaders.
+Now the amount of time spent in the vertex shader doing 64 bit calculation is only a part of the rendering pipeline, so the performance impact will be limited but not non-existent.

-Unfortunately, WebGL does not expose native 64 bit support so deck.gl uses emulated 64 bit computations.
-If your data sets are modest in size (<100K) you will probably not run into performance issues with 64 bit layers, but if you have larger data sets you will want to do some testing before moving to 64 bit layers.
+If your data sets are modest in size (<100K) you will probably not run into performance issues with 64 bit layers, but if you have larger data sets you may want to do some testing before moving to 64 bit layers.

 ## Instrumentation